 COPD: Handling a Flare-Up

-- First, use your quick-relief inhaler.
-If your symptoms don't get better after you use your medicine, have someone take you to the emergency room.
+- Use your quick-relief inhaler as directed by your doctor.
+If your symptoms do not get better after you use your medicine, have someone take you to the emergency room.
 Call an ambulance if needed.

-- If your doctor has given you steroid pills, take them as directed.
+- If your doctor has given you other inhaled medicines or steroid pills, take them as directed.

 - Call your doctor if you have to use your antibiotic or steroid pills.